Middleton Park: Archaeology

 The area contains a large number of "shaft mounds" which are thought to mark sites of medieval coal mines.
 Survey work was done in 2007–2008 to discover more about the mounds, which seem to represent various mining techniques, including bell pits, cog and rung and whim gins.
 The archaeologist, Martin Roe led the team from the Friends of Middleton Park and the South Leeds Archaeology Group.
 Park Halt is the Middleton Railway's terminal station on the edge of the park.

 Regeneration

 In 2008 Lottery funding was awarded to regenerate Middleton Park.
 A visitor centre has been constructed with a cafe and toilet facilities and a bandstand.
 A replica horse gin has been constructed next to the visitor centre to introduce visitors to the park's industrial heritage.

 Events

 A program of events has been arranged in the park ranging from outdoor theatre and music to history walks, bird and wildlife watching and traditional crafts.
 Activities are arranged for school visits.
 A produce show takes place in September.
 An area called The Clearings is used for flying model aircraft and the lake is used by anglers.
 The varying terrain within the park make it popular for walking and cycling.

+The area is home to Middleton Woods parkrun.